cthulhuology/pip/README.md

-flow
+pip
-====
+===

 A Visual Data Flow Programming Framework

-For more information see http://cthulhuology.github.io/flow
+For more information see http://cthulhuology.github.io/pip

 LICENSE